-Mobile video sharing is one of the fastest growing uses of mobile technology. iVideo is Prodigy's entry into this space.
-It has a world-wide user base, and has reached the Top 100 list in the Photos and Video category of the Apple App Store in many countries.
+Mobile video sharing is one of the fastest growing uses of mobile technology.
+The iVideo set of applications is Prodigy's entry into the fast-growing mobile video space.

-iVideo is a full social video platform and was launched for iPhones and iPads in November, 2015.
-The release offered a compelling new video experience.
-An Apple TV companion app was also launched in December, 2015 along with an Apple Watch app launched at the same time.
+iVideo is a full social video platform and was launched for iPhones and iPads in November 2015.
+An Apple TV companion app was also launched in December 2015 along with an Apple Watch app launched at the same time.
 In May 2016, Prodigy launched iVideo for Android.

-In November, 2016, the Company launched iVideo Greetings, a new app to easily create and send professional quality, personal video e-greeting cards.
-The greeting card industry is a multibillion-dollar industry worldwide that is just beginning to evolve into the digital world. iVideo Greetings offers a compelling experience as users worldwide make this shift.
-In September, 2017, the Company launched iVideo Greetings for iMessage.
+In November 2016, the Company launched iVideo Greetings, a new app to easily create and send professional quality, personal video e-greeting cards. iVideo Greetings offers a compelling experience as users worldwide make the shift from paper to digital greeting cards.
+In September 2017, the Company launched iVideo Greetings for iMessage.
 This app extension lets users create and send iVideo greetings while texting others inside the iMessage app.
-Delivery is immediate, cross platform and a seamless experience from within iMessage.
-The growth of demand for application extensions for messaging applications has been explosive, and iVideo Greetings was the first application extension of its kind on the iMessage platform.

 In 2018, the iVideo Greetings SDK was made available to serve the e-payments gift market through partnerships with e-payment service providers.
-This represents an additional opportunity to monetize the iVideo business.
+This represents an additional opportunity to monetize the iVideo line of business.